francoisjacquet/rosariosis/INSTALL.md

 - `$DatabaseName` Database name.

 - `$wkhtmltopdfPath` Full path to the PDF generation utility, wkhtmltopdf.
 - `$DefaultSyear` Default school year.
 Only change after running the _Rollover_ program.
 Do NOT change during installation.
 - `$RosarioNotifyAddress` Email address to receive notifications (new administrator, new student / user, new registration).
 - `$RosarioLocales` Comma separated list of locale codes.
 Check the `locale/` folder for available codes.
+- `$RosarioURL` URL that points to the RosarioSIS instance.
+Automatically set on first login.
+Update after domain migration or if you change your site from http to https.

 #### Optional variables